annet4588/currencyExchange/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# CurrencyExchange app
+* This Ruby on Rails application provides users with ability to view exchange rates between different currencies on a specific date.

+## Ruby Version
+* 3.3.6

+## Rails Version
+* 8.0.1

+## System Dependencies

-* Ruby version
+* Ruby

-* System dependencies
+* Rails

-* Configuration
+* SQLite3

+## Install Dependencies
+* Install the necessary Ruby gems by ranning:
+`bash`
+`bandle install`

-* Database creation
+## Database creation

-* Database initialization
+- Create the database and run the migrations:
+`bash`
+`rails db:create`
+`rails db:migrate`
+- This will create

+## Seed the Database

+This will load the initial data from the `db/data/rates.json` file to populate the database with initial exchange rate data.
+Run:
+`rails db:seed`

-* How to run the test suite
+##  How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+The app requires an initial setup done by running:
+`rails test`